 Teaching and learning within a theme starts with i) the independent asynchronous collaborative or individual reflections on the set reading/podcast material (in the form of set moderated discussions in the Canvas discussions forum), followed by ii) the independent individual/collaborative engagement with the set tasks/exercises (e.g. written reflection, production of research plan etc.).
 Lastly, iii) the learning on the theme is consolidated, problematised and reflected upon within the synchronous whole-group collaborative discussion/seminar inside the virtual classroom (Figure 1) using the web-conferencing provision of the Canvas platform.
 Web-conferences are recorded and edited to enable student revision and reflection on shared learning experiences.

-The independent learning is guided by systematically articulated plans and activities, and additional guidance and tasks facilitated by the VLE.
+The independent learning is guided by articulated plans, activities, tasks, video-recorded lectures, video-recorded instructions and systematic guidance facilitated by the VLE.
+All learning activities and tasks are available through the module pages on Canvas and are accompanied by specific guidance on how to use the VLE tools and other suitable media tools (e.g. YouTube, Twitter, Prezi, etc.) to complete each activity or task.
+This guidance is available in a both video and text format.
 The course website will provide access to resources on critical thinking, exemplars of work in progress and news digests relevant to the programme.
 The teaching will be learner-centred, which means that, with the support of the tutors, students will take responsibility for their own learning.
-Students are expected to do their preliminary reading, which initiates and contribute to their understanding and bring their thoughts/questions for discussion with their peers and tutors in a virtual class.
-Consequently, the virtual classes are located within well-defined blocks of module study to reflect their thematic design and learning outcomes – the first virtual class will take place in the induction week and will be introductory, while the rest will mark the end of each theme, as the Figure 1 represents.
+Students are expected to do their preliminary reading, which initiates and contribute to their understanding and bring their thoughts/questions for discussion with their peers and tutors in virtual classes using the web-conferencing provision of the Canvas platform.
+Consequently, the virtual classes are located within well-defined blocks of module study to reflect their thematic design and learning outcomes.
+They are classes for synchronous collaborative work with or without the tutor(s).
+Virtual classes for collaborative work between the peers to work in small groups on set tasks without the tutor are set up by the students themselves following the available guidance on Canvas.
+Virtual classes for whole-group collaborative discussions, seminars or workshops are set up by the tutor(s).
+The first virtual class with the whole group takes place in the induction week and is introductory.
+The rest whole-group classes mark the end of each theme, as Figure 1 represents.

 Online discussions will continue after the virtual class.
 Each discussion thread will critically analyse methodological issues.
 This activity will be supported by online tutorials, by arrangement, and will feed forward into the final assessment.
 The online tutorials will allow the students to explore and discuss their developing ideas with regard to key methodologies, research questions and research design.